RunAtTekky/dotfiles/README.md

 stow kitty
 ```

-This will set the configuration for your Kitty Terminal Emulator

-## Structure
+## How to structure for new programs

 If you want to store the dotfiles for `kitty` you need to have the same structure.

 The config files for `kitty` are in `~/.config/kitty/kitty.conf`
-So you will create a folder inside `dotfiles` and structure it exactly like the actual path
+So, you will create a folder inside `dotfiles` and structure it exactly like the actual path of the configuration.

 ```
 ├── kitty